The internationally renowned artist Sean Scully (b. 1945, Dublin) is known above all for his abstract, expressively painted works.

-The artist creates large-format paintings with an intense application of colour and rough brushstrokes; he often has checkered or striped patterns emerge, thus reproducing the aesthetic of geometric minimalism.
+He creates large-format paintings with an intense application of colour and rough brushstrokes; he often has checkered or striped patterns emerge, thus reproducing the aesthetic of geometric minimalism.

-At the centre of the exhibition is the ‘Eleuthera’ series from the years 2016–17, in which Scully examines a very familiar topic.
+Sean Scully: Eleuthera shows the artist from a much more private side.
+At the centre of the exhibition is the Eleuthera series from the years 2016–17, in which he examines a very familiar topic.

 The series consists of 25 large-format oil paintings depicting Oisín, the artist’s seven-year-old son, playing on the beach of Eleuthera, an island in the Bahamas.